i2Nav-WHU/IC-GVINS/README.md

 ### 1.3 Ceres Solver with its Dependencies

 We use Ceres Solver to solve the non-linear least squares problem in IC-GVINS.
-The supported version is **Ceres Solver 2.0**.
+The supported version is **Ceres Solver 2.0.0 or 2.1.0**.
 Please follow [Ceres installation instructions](http://ceres-solver.org/installation.html).

 The dependencies **Eigen (>=3.3.7)** and **glog (>=0.4.0)** are also used in IC-GVINS.
 You can install them as follows: